Gigi Chao: Work and activism

+Chao wrote an early thesis on marriage equality and published it for peer review in 2011–2012.

+Personal life

 In 2012, Chao gained international attention when her father, Cecil Chao, offered $65 million to any man who could marry her.
 Despite criticism, her father remained unrepentant.
 In 2014 Cecil Chao increased the reward to $180 million.
 Gigi responded publicly in an open letter printed in the South China Morning Post.
 The letter expresses defiance of her father's wishes and asks for respect for the LGBT community.